 What is the MHRM and what do we do?
-Do we protest Star Wars movies, live for beardedness, or eat puppies?
+Do we live in basements, oversee sandwich mines, or want to live in the 50s?

 The thing that MHRAs are very good at is research, being accurate and being rational.
 We have good ideas and understand how to create effective and fair systems.

 Several times now, I've heard prominent MHRAs say "people come up to me and ask; what can I do to help?"
 And their reply is usually along the lines of; "I don't know, what can you do?"
 And that's the thing; lots of people want to help and lots of people need help but they have trouble finding each other.

 How this site works;

 1. You add your skills to our database.

 That's it.
 That's all you need to do to help get men equal rights.
 You never know what might be useful.
 Simply being in a particular state or job or frame of mind can be useful.

 You can do more of course, but that's the core of the system; letting people know what you can do and that you are willing to help.